 NAR leads the effort to increase the availability of affordable mortgage financing for credit worthy consumers.
 Currently Federal policymakers are weighing a number of proposals aimed at creating healthier housing and mortgage markets.
 Because of NAR’s recent efforts, up to 70,000 home buyers opened the door to the American dream of homeownership.
 NAR continues to support affordable, fixed-rate mortgages for working families and refinancing easier for Veterans’.
-NAR works to remove the arbitrary commercial real estate portfolio cap for credit unions, which unnecessarily restricts available capital for commercial real estate projects.
+NAR works to remove the arbitrary commercial real estate portfolio cap for credit unions, which unnecessarily restricts available capital for commercial real estate projects, check out maid service anchorage.
 NAR stopped misguided legislation that would have raised the “carried interest” tax rate from 15% to as high as 39.6%, a huge tax increase on commercial real estate development.
 NAR extended the cancellation of mortgage debt tax provision, preventing the IRS from taxing homeowners on forgiven mortgage balances in a short sale or waived deficiency…

 ELIMINATION OF THE 20% DOWNPAYMENT REQUIREMENT UNDER QRM

 If the QRM regulation had been implemented to require a minimum 20% downpayment the impact on home sales and prices would have been significant.
 NAR Research estimates that home sales would have declined 7.5% – 12.5%.
 Moody’s estimated that sales would fall by 8% – 12% and that home prices would decline by 6.5% – 13% with a 20% downpayment requirement.
 Based on these estimated effects on the housing market, annual REALTOR® income would have fallen by approximately $10,000 per member.